Hardspace: Shipbreaker

-Hardspace: Shipbreaker is an action-adventure simulation video game developed by Blackbird Interactive and published by Focus Entertainment.
-In the game, the player works as a ship breaker by exploring and dismantling abandoned spacecraft in search for useful materials, while at the same time tackling the labor relations issues within their employer.
+Hardspace: Shipbreaker is an action-adventure simulation video game developed by Blackbird Interactive and originally published by Focus Entertainment.
+In the game, the player works as a ship breaker by exploring and dismantling abandoned spacecraft in search of useful materials, while at the same time tackling the labor relations issues within their employer.
 The game was released on Windows via early access in June 2020, and was released in full in May 2022.
 The game received generally positive reviews upon release.
 Versions for PlayStation 5 and Xbox Series X/S were released in September 2022.

 Gameplay

 In the game, the player is tasked with exploring derelict spaceships and salvaging useful materials.

 Hardspace: Shipbreaker is a simulation game played from a first-person perspective.
 In the game, the player assumes control of a shipbreaker employed by Lynx Corporation.
 The player must salvage useful materials in abandoned spaceships in exchange for credits so as to pay off the massive debt the player character owes to Lynx.
 The player is equipped with various gadgets.
 They can use a tether tool to pull themselves towards large objects or pick up small items.
 They can also use a laser cutter to incise key structure or sever large objects.
 A scanner can also be used to identify possible hazards.
 The ships featured in the game are procedurally generated, and each of them features potential hazards that can kill the player.
 For instance, players may accidentally cut through electrical wires or coolant pipes, resulting in a huge explosion.
 They may also trigger an uncontrolled decompression, causing the player, alongside all objects and items in a room, to be flushed out from the ship.
 One of the most valuable items in the game is the ship reactor.
 Once it is pulled out from its coolant casing, players need to bring it to the deposit location as quickly as possible or else it will melt down and trigger a huge explosion.
 As players explore the ship, they also need to manage their resources such as oxygen and thruster fuel.
 All missions were timed, though the studio subsequently introduced an Open Shift mode that removes the time restraint.

 With every successful operation, players are given Lynx Tokens, which can be used to upgrade and repair the player's tools at the personal habitation pod.
 The pod is also where players select the ships.
 By completing work orders, players earn certification ranks, which allows them to unlock new tools and access larger and more challenging missions.
 Weekly competitive challenges were added into the game in August 2020.